matter-labs/zksync-web-era-docs/docs/dev/README.md

 The protocol has 5 types of transactions.

-The ones that can only be enacted from Layer 1 are:
+The ones that can only be enacted from layer 1 are:

 - `Deposit`.
 This operation moves funds from an L1 account to an L2 account.
 - `AddToken`.
 This operation adds a native ERC-20 token to zkSync. <!-- TODO: Include link to the glossary of what is the native (or first-class citizen) erc20 token -->

-The ones that can be enacted from both Layer 1 and Layer 2 are:
+The ones that can be enacted from both layer 1 and layer 2 are:

 - `Deploy`.
 This operation stores the bytecode of the contract in the zkSync network and assigns it an address through which the contract can be accessed.